GioBonvi/GoogleContactsEventsNotifier/README.md

 ### Create the script
 Copy the content of [this file](https://raw.githubusercontent.com/GioBonvi/GoogleCalendarBirthdayNotifications/master/code.gs).
-Open www.script.google.com and login if requested, then paste the code into the page.
+Open [Google Script](https://script.google.com) and login if requested, then paste the code into the page.

 ### Customize the script
 Now read carefully the code you've pasted.
 At the beginning of the file you will find some lines you need to modify along with many lines of instructions.
 Edit the values as explained.